syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/02.lbaas/docs.en.md

 ### What features does the SysEleven Stack LBaaS offer?

-The SysEleven Stack LBaaS is a TCP-based LoadBalancer.
-It supports round robin as balancing mechanism.
+The SysEleven Stack LBaaS is a TCP-based load balancer using round robin as balancing mechanism.
-It also offers a simple HealthCheck.
+It also offers health monitoring.
+The following modes are supported:

+- Listener protocol: TCP
+- Pool protocol: TCP
+- Distribution strategy: ROUND_ROBIN
+- Health monitoring protocols: TCP, HTTP, HTTPS

 ### Is it possible to see the client IP behind the LBaaS?